amgothhrithik/Search_Engine/README.md

 ## FastAPI Backend
 Provides a /upload endpoint to receive:
 - An image (img)
 - A text caption (text)

-- Optional filter like color (can be extended) Computes the embedding of the query input.
+- Optional filter like color (can be extended).

+Computes the embedding of the query input.
 Uses FAISS to find top-5 similar products from the dataset.